How to Obtain Your Transfer Course Approval

 - Email the form and supporting information to the Director of Undergraduate Studies of the relevant department (e.g. the history DUS for a history course).
 If they approve your course, ask them to sign your form and return the form electronically to you.
 If the course is intended to fulfill a prerequisite in a different department, you must also get a signature there (e.g. if you’d like that history to fulfill a requirement in Comparative Literature).
 If you’d like to the course to count towards a certificate program, then you must also secure the signature of the program director.
 B.S.E. students, you also need a signature from Dean Bogucki.

-- After the approval form is signed, email the form and the supporting documentation to Dean Andres, or to Dr. Gisolo in the Office of International Programs for online courses abroad.
+- After the approval form is signed, email the form and the supporting documentation to Dr. Schwalm (first-year students and sophomores) and Dean Andres (juniors) or to Dr. Gisolo in the Office of International Programs for online courses abroad.

 What kinds of courses may be approved for credit?